megmog88/Meg-Mixology-MS2/README.md

 ### Color scheme
 I chose a bold and cool color scheme which is reflected all through my project as cocktail bartenders are bold and cool, below is an image of colors used.
-Codes are #, #, #, #
+Codes are ##050001, #eccb7a,

 ![Color Scheme](assets/images/)

 ### Typogrophy
-Using google fonts i decided to use two fonts although one is purely for the clipart on the register page for a bit of fun.
-The fonts used are below from Google Fonts.
+Using google fonts i decided to use the following font "'Xanh Mono', monospace;" as I believe this had a good feel for my project and fits in well with the message trying to be portrayed.

 ## Features